 Timeline

 Planting is recommended after construction and installation of the panels and racking is complete.
 Equipment and machinery maneuvering may impact seed contact and reduce growth efficiency.
 A temporary cover is required for erosion control and stabilization until seed mixes are planted.
-Planting dates vary depending on will vary based on the seasonal weather patterns and location in the state.
+Planting dates vary depending on the seasonal weather patterns and location in the state.

 Seeding